atang100/CardGame/README.md

 ### Deck (Will Complete Later)
 - Andy is working on this
-- What does it mean by "Also add the insertion operator to insert all the cards in the deck to an std::ostream."

 ### DiscardPile (TODO)
 - impelement constructor

 ### TradeArea (In-progress)
 - constructor incomplete
-- insertion operator incomplete

 ### Hand (TODO)
 - implement constructor